-In addition, Client's termination of this Agreement for cause constitutes good cause for Client to terminate any Service Attachments signed under the Agreement in connection with which Provider received any
+In addition, Client's termination of this Agreement for cause constitutes good cause for Client to terminate any Service Attachments signed under the Agreement in connection with which Provider received any Personal Data from Client.

-(d) Agreement.
-Survival.
-The obligations of Provider under this Section shall survive the termination of this
+(d) Survival.
+The obligations of Provider under this Section shall survive the termination of this Agreement.